Your Data Never Dies

 What else?

+The defaults we build today will determine what's still recoverable tomorrow.
 For our future selves, a different default is worth building around.

 Keep reading